 When the LME’s VaR methodology has reached a more advanced stage, we will be able to determine the system implications for our members and ISVs, and any downstream system changes required for clients.
 We will provide regular updates throughout the process.

 We will undertake a programme of engagement with all our members, ISVs and clients via meetings, dedicated forums, working groups with regular ongoing updates on our website and newsletters.
 Our relationship management team will be on hand throughout the transition from SPAN to VaR margining, while the relevant technical documentation and specs will be provided as soon as possible to facilitate scoping and testing to ensure a smooth transition.

-We are currently in the process of confirming our preferred methodology in close discussion with our VaR Working Group, VaR Methodology Working Group (both made up of LME member firms) and ISVs.
-As part of our plan for testing the new system - which is due to be implemented in late 2019/early 2020 - we are exploring the provision of a VaR calculation tool which will allow ISVs, members and their clients to input an example portfolio to simulate how our VaR methodology will calculate margin.
+We are working closely with our VaR Implementation Working Group, VaR Methodology Working Group (both made up of LME member firms and ISVs) and our wider membership to outline the changes which moving to the new margin methodology will bring.
+As part of our plan for testing the new system - which is due to be implemented in late 2020 - we are exploring the provision of a VaR calculation tool which will allow ISVs, members and their clients to input an example portfolio to simulate how our VaR methodology will calculate margin.
 We will provide an update as soon as this tool is available.